 Asa Gohan was Adrian's first show with Terrace gallery.

 'Asa Gohan is the Japanese for Breakfast'

 Adrian worked on a series of still life woodblock prints throughout lockdown, taking his inspiration from a fascination with both Sosaku Hanga (Japanese creative print movement) and the Naïve art movements.
 In his work, Adrian paid homage to these two significant art genres through a lively collection of wonky fruit-based woodblock prints.

 "This is still very much an evolving body of work.
 I want the work to be playful, bold and unassuming.
 I love the honesty of both primitive and naive arts, and this is key to shaping my work.
-I am committed to the spontaneous, and let the paper and plate control the decisions.
+I am committed to being spontaneous, and letting the paper and plate control the decisions.
 This unformatted and intuitive style of working fascinates me, and in turn, offers me a chance to play which is essential to creativity.

 Adrian's naturally cheery, lighthearted work was perfect for inducing a moment of respite from the dark times experienced by many in 2020 and hopefully brought a smile or two to the faces of their admirers whilst he exhibited in the gallery.

 View our interactive catalogue for a quick and easy flick through all of Adrian's original exhibition prints